gmc-code/PC-Python/docs/python/match_case.rst

     1. The above example has been redesigned to have a separate prices list, ``prices``, which is passed into the order_cost function.
     This makes it easier to alter the prices list and helps make it independent from the rest of the code.
     Extend the cases to include entrees.
 Add two entrees to the prices list.
-Make an order with an entrees.
+Make an order with an entree.
     Sample entrees might be.g Focaccia $16, Aranchini $17.

         .. code-block:: python